Find the Perfect Electric Van for Your Fleet

 • Power: 100 kW (136 hp), top speed 130 km/h

 • Charging time: AC charging at 11 kW takes 4 hours 45 minutes to 7 hours 30 minutes depending on battery size.
-DC charging at 100 kW to 80 percent takes 30 minutes for 50 kWh battery and 45 minutes for 75 kWh battery.
+DC charging at 100 kW to 80% takes 30 minutes (50 kWh) or 45 minutes (75 kWh).

-• Payload: up to 1,275 kg
+• Payload: Up to 1,275 kg

 Ford E-Transit

-• Power: The electric motor has a choice of 135 kW (184 hp) or 198 kW (269 hp).
+• Power: 135 kW (184 hp) or 198 kW (269 hp).

-• Payload: up to 1,600 kg
+• Payload: Up to 1,600 kg

-Ford E Transit Custom
+Ford E-Transit Custom

-• Power: The electric motor delivers either 100 kW (136 hp) or 160 kW (218 hp).
+• Power: 100 kW (136 hp) or 160 kW (218 hp).

-• Charging time: DC charging with up to 125 kW from ten to 80 percent takes about 39 minutes.
+• Charging time: DC charging at up to 125 kW from 10% to 80% takes approx. 39 minutes.

-• Payload: up to 1,330 kg
+• Payload: Up to 1,330 kg

 Opel Movano Electric